 Julie Jarvis Ink

-Ink Painter & Natural Ink Maker
+Ink Painter & Ink Maker

 It feels like I was led to painting and ink making.
 I watch lush strokes and images emerge on the paper, so often reflecting the tenderness of our forests and fallen trees, and something opens in me.